ScienceIsNeato/my_very_own_jarvis/README.md

 }
 ```

+### AI Session Tuning

+- when using chatgpt, the persona of the AI can be tweaked by modifying the config file:
+    - `config/chatgpt_session_config.json`
+    - see `config/chatgpt_session_config.json.template` for examples and explanations.

 ## Contributing

 If you would like to contribute to GANGLIA, please fork the repository and submit a pull request with your changes.